 Your first home is one of the most major investments that you will ever make in your life.
-So understandably, you want to make sure that you’re making smart decisions when it comes to picking the right housing loan.
+So understandably, you want to make sure that you’re making smart decisions and to fully understand how housing loans work in Singapore.
 This research process can be long-drawn and confusing.

 If you are looking to buy a HDB in Singapore in 2021, a common thought comes to mind, “Should I choose a HDB loan or a bank loan?”
 The simple answer is, a bank loan for a HDB is generally cheaper and better in the long run.